a2r3q6/Rankix/README.md

 ![Banner](http://s6.postimg.org/3xisyu8fl/banner.png)

 An IMDB Bot that can fetch movie details and ratings of the available movies on your Computer.

-**Currently there's a problem with the database, but am trying to find a fix.

 ### Features